emurphy04/SD10-S3-SPRINT-2-JAVA/readme.md

 SD10 - Contributors: Ethan Murphy, Brenda Armstrong

 ## Overview
-This CLI system allows users to purchase and or sell items and allows admins to manage the listings and users.
+This CLI system allows users to purchase and or sell Computer Parts (items) and allows admins to manage the product items, listings and users.

 ## Features
 - Manage user added items